Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ~~~~
 {: #Fig-iid-computation-example title='Example of IID computation.'}

-There is a small probability of IID collision in a network, if such event occurs
+There is a small probability of IID collision in a LoRaWAN network, if such event occurs
 the IID can be changed by rekeying the device on L2 level (ie: trigger a LoRaWAN
 join).
 The way the device is rekeyed is out of scope of this document and left to the